Farama-Foundation/D4RL/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 offline_rl is an open-source benchmark for offline reinforcement learning.
 It provides standardized environments and datasets for training and benchmarking algorithms.
-A whitepaper is available on [here](https://arxiv.org/abs/2004.07219).
+A whitepaper is available [here](https://arxiv.org/abs/2004.07219).

 ## Setup